yuhenghuang/local_leetcode/README.md

 - reduce compilation time of solutions drastically
   - the exposure of STL symbols contributes (e.g. `std::vector<int>`)
-- reduce the size of compiled binary
+- reduce the size of compiled binary of the solution

-3. Why is the compiler specified as `Clang` and not other compilers?
+3. Why is the compiler specified as `clang` and not other compilers?

 - in line with the instructions from the official site
-- same goes for the compilation flags, including *asan* flags
+- same goes for c++ standards and the compilation flags, including *asan* flags
 - same goes for the choice of STL library `libc++`

 4. Can test cases be skipped to avoid some annoying unconveniences, like long outputs blocking the terminal when debugging?

-- Test cases can be commented out by `# ` in the beginning of a line to skip it.
+- Test cases can be commented out by `# ` at the beginning of a line to skip it.

 For other more specific questions, the wiki will be available in the future.